Causes of NI-DAQmx Error -50103 "The Specified Resource is Reserved"Primary Software: Driver Software>>NI-DAQmx

-Continuously starting and clearing a DAQmx task (in a loop) for an extended period of time.
-To avoid this problem, configure and start your task once, then call the read/write function in the loop as needed and clear the task after the loop.
+Continuously creating, configuring, starting, and clearing a DAQmx task (in a loop) for an extended period of time.
+To avoid this problem, configure and start your task once before the loop, then call the read/write function in the loop as needed and clear the task after the loop.

-For an example on how to do this, take a look at the simple Cont Acq&Graph - Int Clk.vi example.
-To find the example, launch LabVIEW and go to Help»Find Examples.
-Browse by task to Hardware Input and Output»DAQmx»Analog Measurements»Voltage.
+For examples on how to do this, take a look at the examples for DAQmx and the NI Community page.
+To find examples, launch LabVIEW and go to Help»Find Examples.
+Browse by task and select Hardware Input and Output»DAQmx.

 Note that it is critical to properly set the execution order of both Express VIs if they occur within the same loop.
 This will prevent both DAQmx tasks from running concurrently and generating an error.
 You can establish order of execution by wiring the Error Out terminal of one DAQ Assistant to the Error In terminal of the second DAQ Assistant.
 However, when performing multiple instances of the same type of measurement within the same while loop, it is not necessary to use multiple DAQ Assistants.
 Instead, you can simply use a single DAQ Assistant configured for multiple channels.

 Using multiple SubVIs that run without any error independently, but generate an error when called from a top-level VI.
 Error -50103 is likely to occur when you have multiple NI-DAQmxVI's that call the same task again without clearing the previously opened task.
 If at any given time you try to open a task that already is being used, you might receive an error "resource is reserved".